-d) On site mitigation is provided which is agreed by the Council; or e) A suitable replacement habitat is provided on a like for like basis on or broadly close to the site which is agreed and secured through a costed Habitat Management and Monitoring Plan; or f) Where it can be demonstrated that criteria d and e is not appropriate, a smaller suitable habitat replacement area is agreed and secured in perpetuity through a costed Habitat Management and Monitoring Plan and a financial contribution (consistent with the approach taken to mitigating and off-setting adverse effects on the Solent Wader and Brent Geese Network) is provided towards a suitable identified site for Solent Waders and Brent Geese.
+cd) Adequate on-site mitigation is providedOn site mitigation is provided which is agreed by the Council; or de) A suitable replacement habitat is provided on a like for like basis broadly close to the site A suitable replacement habitat is provided on a like for like basis on or broadly close to the site which is agreed and secured through a costed Habitat Management and Monitoring Plan; or ef) Where it can be demonstrated that compliance with either criteria c and d is not appropriate, a smaller suitable habitat replacement area is agreed and secured in perpetuity through a costed Habitat Management and Monitoring Plan and a financial contribution (consistent with the approach taken to mitigating and off-setting adverse effects on the Solent Wader and Brent Geese Network) is provided towards a suitable identified site for Solent Waders and Brent Geese.
+Where it can be demonstrated that criteria d and e is not appropriate, a smaller suitable habitat replacement area is agreed and secured in perpetuity through a costed Habitat Management and Monitoring Plan and a financial contribution (consistent with the appropriate, a smaller suitable habitat replacement area is agreed and secured in perpetuity through a costed Habitat Management and Monitoring Plan and a financial contribution (consistent with the approach taken to mitigating and off setting adverse effects on the Solent Wader and Brent Geese.
+Network) is provided towards a suitable identified site for Solent Wader and Brent Geese.